-Most of the dumpling dishes of Turkey originate from the Kayseri city of Turkey, where the city is located at the heart of Anatolia.
-And Tepsi Mantısı has no exception to belong to any other city rather than Kayseri city of Turkey.
+Most of the dumpling dishes of Turkey originate from Kayseri city of Turkey, where the city is located at the heart of Anatolia.
+And Tepsi Mantısı has no exception belonging to any other city rather than Kayseri city of Turkey.

 Once you know the core taste and ingredients of a dish, the limits are endless to create different variations of the same dish.
 As this dumpling dish is one of the variations of the Kayseri Mantısı dish.